Seneca-ICTOER/CSP451/docs/tutorials-github/19-resolve-conflicts.md

 error: Entry '<fileName>' would be overwritten by merge.
 Cannot merge.
 (Changes in staging area)
 ```

-## How to resolve merge conflicts?
+## How to resolve merge conflicts using VSCode Editor?

 Git always produces some descriptive output letting us know that a **CONFLICT** has occurred.
 Assume two contributors have worked on the same file `test.txt` and a conflict has occurred.
 You can gain further insight by running the `git` status command